ATN35/holbertonschool-simple_shell/README.md

 ## Description :

-The **Simple Shell** is a [Holberton School](https://www.holbertonschool.com "Holberton School") project, it simulate a basic **Unix Shell** with its respective commands.
+The **Simple Shell** is a [Holberton School](https://www.holbertonschool.com "Holberton School") project, it simulates a basic **Unix Shell** with its respective commands.
 It uses the POSIX API to implement many of the same functionalities of the first Ken Thompson's Shell.

 ## Requirements :